Alfa Group

-Alfa Group Consortium (Консорциум «Альфа-Групп») is a Russian international privately owned investment groups, with interests in oil and gas, commercial and investment banking, asset management, insurance, retail trade, telecommunications, water utilities and special situation investments.
+Alfa Group Consortium (Консорциум «Альфа-Групп») is a Russian international privately owned investment group, with interests in oil and gas, commercial and investment banking, asset management, insurance, retail trade, telecommunications, water utilities and special situation investments.

 The group was founded in 1989 as Alfa-Eco by Israeli-Russian businessman Mikhail Fridman together with US/(former USSR) businessman Anatoly Potik.
 Alfa Eco was formed as a joint venture by Anatoly Potik's company ADP Trading (20% stake) and Mikhail Fridman's company Alfa-Foto (80% stake) Russian Ministry of Finance TIN Number 7728112961.
 Later German Khan, Alexei Kuzmichov, Alexander Kushev, and several other partners joined.

 As a holding company, in the financial year ending December 2010 Alfa Group had total assets of US$59,900 million, total equity of US$21,790 million and profit for the financial year of US$2,810 million.
 Return on shareholders' equity were recorded at 13.4%.

 In April 2012, Altimo sold its entire 25.1% stake in MegaFon to a private investor and to MegaFon for US $5.2 bln.